 2. Select the type of loan that you want

 Next is to select the type of loan that you are looking for.
+Click on Access loans on the top menu.
 There are basically four types of loan to select from.
 The four types of loan available includes:

 Personal loan: Personal loans are aimed at helping individuals achieve aims/target quickly